Antony161/chatbot/README.md

-## This repo conatins a chatbot builded using Djnago
+## This repo conatins a chatbot builded using Django